xmetdb/xmetdb-server/README.md

     GRANT ALL ON `xmetdb-test`.* TO 'guest'@'localhost';
     GRANT EXECUTE on procedure `xmetdb-test`.createProtocolVersion to 'guest'@'localhost';
     GRANT EXECUTE on procedure `xmetdb-test`.deleteProtocol to 'guest'@'localhost';

-    GRANT TRIGGER ON xmetdb.* TO 'guest'@'localhost';
-    GRANT EXECUTE on procedure `xmetdb-test`.createProtocolVersion to 'guest'@'localhost';
-    GRANT EXECUTE on procedure `xmetdb-test`.deleteProtocol to 'guest'@'localhost';

-    GRANT execute on PROCEDURE `ambit2-xmetdb`.findByProperty to guest@127.0.0.1;
-    GRANT execute on PROCEDURE `ambit2-xmetdbf`.findByProperty to guest@localhost;

-To change user name and password, modify the local maven profile.
+To change user name and password, modify the local maven profile or the properties under WEB-INF/classes/ambit2/rest/config

 Test DB